iLVL-Key/FFXI/addons/Bars/readme.md

    - `vertical_offset` - Adjust the overall Bar vertical position specifically for this job.
 Useful for having different player stat bars visible on different jobs and you want them to be bottom-aligned.
 Positive numbers will move Bars lower, negative numbers will move Bars higher.

 ## Changelog

+Version 3.2
+- Added highlight_when_sp_active option.
+Highlights a target's name and displays which SP effect they have active.
+- Adjusted nearly all coroutine.sleep() calls to be coroutine.schedule() calls instead.
+- Fixed words with apostrophes having the letters after an apostrophe being capitalized.

 Version 3.1.1
 - Fixed missing Steal, Despoil, and Mug results.